neilstudd/neilstudd/CommunicationsReadme.md

 - **Tell me if it's urgent.** If you need me urgently, the same applies above: please DM, and say it's urgent!
 I'm more than willing to drop everything if you tell me that it's necessary.
 - **Trust my status.** I actively manage my status indicator.
 If it says I'm available/away/offline, this is 99% accurate.
 For daytime breaks, I will include an estimated return time in my status.
 - **I prefer camera on, but I'll follow your lead.** I like to use my webcam, but I appreciate that everybody is different.
 So I'll usually follow this logic:
     - **In large meetings:** I will follow whatever the majority is doing.
+If it's been a long day of meetings, I may opt for camera-off, but I am present (I'll use the "Be Right Back" indicator in Zoom if I am actually AFK).
     - **If I start a private call:** I'll put my camera on.
 Don't feel pressured to do the same, it's your choice.
     - **If I join your private call:** I am happy to match whatever camera setting you are using.

 ### How do you book a meeting with me?

 - **Typical working hours: 08:00-16:30.** After this time, I have childcare responsibilities, so 5pm is often a "hard stop", but if it's critical then I can make extra time available in the evening.
+- **Occasionally flex my time into the evening.** If life is getting in the way, or if I am struggling to find focus time during the workday, I may occasionally shift some of my working time into the evenings.
+I try to ensure others are not impacted by this (e.g. I'll use Schedule Message to ensure that a request doesn't go through to you til 9am) but if you notice that I'm online / making file changes, know that I am self-managing my time here.
 - **Please override Slack notifications if urgent.** I turn off my Slack notifications out-of-hours, so I won't see your message until the morning.
 If it's an emergency, please DM me and click the option to override my do not disturb setting.
 - **Send me a calendar invite.** I manage my daily workflow (and interruptions) via my calendar, so for any significant-length chats, please send me a meeting invite.
 This helps to ensure that others are not trying to contact me at the same time, and I can give you the attention that you deserve 😊